OctopusDeploy/docs/docs/how-to/troubleshoot-listening-tentacles.md

 ![](/docs/images/3048143/3278077.png)

-## Schannel and TLS configuration mismatches
+## Schannel and TLS configuration mismatches {#TroubleshootListeningTentacles-SchannelandTLSconfigurationmismatches}

 Octopus uses `Schannel` for secure communications and will attempt to use the best available protocol available to both servers.
 If you are seeing error messages like below, try [Troubleshooting Schannel and TLS](/docs/reference/octopus---tentacle-communication/troubleshooting-schannel-and-tls.md):